There are few development fields more challenging than operating system (OS) development. It is the “great pinnacle of programming.”

 What is an Operating System?

-An operating system, or OS, is software used by computers to manage hardware and system resources.
-You can think of it as the foundation on which the computer runs applications.
-Microsoft Windows, macOS, and Linux are the three most popular operating systems in 2023.
+An operating system, or OS, is software computers use to manage hardware and system resources.
+It is the foundation on which the computer runs applications.
+Microsoft Windows, macOS, and Linux are the three most popular OSes in 2023.

 Operating systems consist of two main parts: